Jacob-Barhak/FairTournament/README.md

 Thanks to Aaron Garrett for bouncing ideas and creating Inspyred.
 Thanks to all those who helped organize the Hanabi Tournamet for Board Game Bash and contributed thoughts and ideas, and especially to:
 Matthew Robison, Matt Stephans, Neal Tibrewala, James Jones, and Astro Avora.
-Thanks to Board Game Bash where we will test this for the first time: http://www.boardgamebash.com/
+Thanks to Jonathan Grabert the organizer of Board Game Bash where we will test this for the first time: http://www.boardgamebash.com/
-Final thanks to Robery Myers who runs Julython that helped speed things up: http://www.julython.org/
+Final thanks to Robert Myers who runs Julython that helped speed things up: http://www.julython.org/

 LICENSE